webplatform/docs/svg/tutorials/smarter_svg_animation/index.md

 ---
-title: smarter svg animation
+title: SVG animation
-tags:
-  - Tutorials
-  - SVG
-readiness: 'In Progress'
 notes:
   - 'Fix multiple broken links'
+readiness: 'In Progress'
 summary: 'This guide shows you how to animate SVG graphics using SMIL-based markup.
 Along with core animation techniques, it shows how to morph shapes, move graphics along curved paths, animate complex filter effects, and control animations from JavaScript.'
-uri: 'svg/tutorials/smarter svg animation'
+tags:
+  - Tutorials
+  - SVG
 todo_broken_links:
   note: 'During import MediaWiki could not find the following links, please fix and adjust this list.'
   links: